timomeh/timomeh.de/README.md

 ## Publish

-- The `main` branch automatically builds a release candidate, runs e2e tests against it, publishes it to ghcr.io, and then triggers a docker pull on the server.
+- The `main` branch automatically builds a release candidate, runs e2e tests against it, publishes it to ghcr.io, and then triggers a docker pull on the server, which then also executes any pending database migrations.
 - Pull Requests are automatically built and e2e tested.
-- todo: pull request previews would be nice.
-Coolify doesn't seem to support them with docker-image based apps right now.

-## Stack
+## Tech & Libraries used

 - [Next.js](https://nextjs.org/)
 - self-hosted on a [Hetzner VPS](https://www.hetzner.com/cloud/) with [Coolify](https://coolify.io/)